-The Civil Society Organizations Development Program (CSO DePo), implemented by the Eurasia Partnership Foundation in a consortium with local partners, launched its “CSO Sustainability Strategy” grants program to be implemented from February or March 2018.
+The Civil Society Organizations Development Program (CSO DePo), implemented by Eurasia Partnership Foundation in a consortium with local partners, launched its “CSO Sustainability Strategy” grants program to be implemented from February 2018.

 CSO DePo received over 120 applications from across the country in response to an open call for project proposals.
 Of those, twenty-one were selected for funding.
 This grant opportunity will allow seventeen CSOs to strengthen their organizational capacity and sustainability through innovative solutions, staff training, and development of procedural norms, introduction of effective systems, and other tools.
 The remaining four CSOs will implement projects targeting the development of the CSO sector as a whole.